walkai-org/walkai-cli/README.md

 ```

 Reads the WalkAI API credentials stored via `walkai config` and posts the image, GPU profile, and storage request from `[tool.walkai]`, submitting a new job.
+Add `--secret name` (repeatable) to include secrets with the submission.

 ### Manage secrets